biswasanurag/100-days-of-devops/Day-2/README.md

 The need to create a user account with a specific expiry date is a core practice in IT Security and Access Management, especially for temporary roles.

-Here's a breakdown of why this is needed for the developer ravi on the Nautilus project:
+Here's a breakdown of why this is needed for the developer ravi on the project:

 ## 🔒 Security and Compliance